 Find it: 2700 N.E.
 123th St., Seattle

-Designed to provide an opportunity for youth recreation and community building in urban Lake City’s Virgil Flaim Park, the new 8,000 square foot skate spot (which had its ribbon cutting on Sept.
-9) promises a place for riders beginner to advanced.
-It features a mix of traditional and street elements, and lots of spectator room to learn from the pros.
+Designed to provide an opportunity for youth recreation and community building in urban Lake City’s Virgil Flaim Park, the newer 8,000-square-foot skate spot promises a place for riders, beginner to advanced.
+This park features a mix of traditional and street elements, and lots of spectator room to learn from the pros.

 Nearby bonus: Shoot some hoops at Virgil Flaim’s newly redone basketball court, adjacent to the skate park, while the littles tumble on the playground (with old-school metal slides!); make a pit stop to refuel at the Lake City location of Dick’s Drive-In on your way home.

 Find it: 1000 N. 50th St., Seattle

 This spacious track, located next to the tennis courts in Seattle’s Woodland Park, is just for skateboarders: scooters and bikes aren’t allowed, although there’s a steady stream of kids and adults who disregard this rule.
 Kiddos of all levels are bound to find the perfect pipe in one of the nine skate areas, including a smaller four-sided bowl just for the newbies.